Validation Standards for Building Simulation Software

 VICUS Buildings and SimQuality

-Validation in accordance with EN 15255, EN 15265 and EN 13791 is in preparation.
+Validation against the historical test-case sets of EN 15255, EN 15265 and EN ISO 13791 is in preparation.
 For the verification of summer thermal protection in accordance with DIN 4108-2, VICUS Buildings can already be used.

 Which standard for which purpose?